 What is an electronic signature?

-Just like a physical signature, an electronic signature serves as a stamp of authentication.
+Just like physical signatures, electronic signatures serve as stamps of authentication.
 It confirms that the signer agrees to the terms of a contract or any other legally binding document.
-That said, there are still doubts about the safety of digital signatures, which leads us to the next point.
+That said, there are still doubts about the safety of an electronic signature, which leads us to the next point.

 What makes an electronic signature valid?

 Making an electronic signature safe and valid isn’t as easy as taking a photo of or scanning your physical signature.

 First, we need to differentiate between electronic and digital signatures.
 While an electronic signature can be anything from typing in your name in Word documents, a digital signature is legally binding and can be traced back to the signer.